ejarzo/planet/src/pages/index.md

 title: Planet Records
 image: /img/browsers-in-motion-3.jpg
 subheading: Serving New England & the World since 1983
-heading: Planet Records temporarily closed!
+heading: 'Planet Records temporarily closed but opening "soon"! '
 description: >-
+  Now after two months in lockdown there is a hope that we will have our doors open by mid June.
+Here's hoping!

   Found today at [144 Mt.
 Auburn St, Cambridge, MA](/location-hours), Planet Records was established in 1983 in Kenmore Square as a record lover’s destination.
 Planet Records offers a wide selection of quality LPs, CDs and